UKHomeOffice/application-container-platform/docs/s3-provisioning.md

 Snip the header ```sed -i '1d' credentials.csv```

-The ```Access key ID``` & ```Secret access key``` will be presented to the end users as base64 encoded secrets in the relevent kubernetes namespace, the script below will construct one for this example.
+The S3 _Access key ID_ & _Secret access key_ will be presented to the end users as base64 encoded secrets in the relevent kubernetes namespace, the script below will construct a config for this example, the first argument being the kubernetes name.

 ```
-./runme.sh myexample-dev < credentials.csv
+./runme.sh myexample < credentials.csv
 ```

 ### script